awsdocs/amazon-s3-userguide/doc_source/replication-what-is-isnot-replicated.md

 + Objects that existed before you added the replication configuration to the bucket\.
 In other words, Amazon S3 doesn't replicate objects retroactively\.
 + Objects in the source bucket that are replicas that were created by another replication rule\.
 For example if you configure replication where bucket A is the source and bucket B is the destination\.
 Now suppose that you add another replication configuration where bucket B is the source and bucket C is the destination\.
 In this case, objects in bucket B that are replicas of objects in bucket A are not replicated to bucket C\.
 + Objects in the source bucket that have already been replicated to a different destination\.
 For example, if you change the destination bucket in an existing replication configuration, Amazon S3 won't replicate the object again\.
-+ Objects created with server\-side encryption using customer\-provided encryption keys \(SSE\-C\), but this can be enabled, see [Protecting data using server\-side encryption](serv-side-encryption.md)\.
++ Objects created with server\-side encryption using customer\-provided encryption keys \(SSE\-C\)\.
 + Objects that are stored in S3 Glacier or S3 Glacier Deep Archive storage class\.

   To learn more about the Amazon S3 Glacier service, see the [Amazon S3 Glacier Developer Guide](https://docs.aws.amazon.com/amazonglacier/latest/dev/)\.
-+ Objects in the source bucket that the bucket owner doesn't have permissions for \(when the bucket owner is not the owner of the object\)\.
++ Objects in the source bucket that the bucket owner doesn't have sufficient permissions\.

   For information about how an object owner can grant permissions to a bucket owner, see [Granting cross\-account permissions to upload objects while ensuring the bucket owner has full control](example-bucket-policies.md#example-bucket-policies-use-case-8)\.
 + Updates to bucket\-level subresources\.